3D-Graphics-And-Scratch/book/src/rasterization-and-triangles/rendering-basics.md

 As you can see, each vertex has a 3d point in space.
 This is usually represented as either coordinates, or vectors.
 Of course, all coordinates can be vectors, but not all vectors can be coordinates.

-Here’s the list of face data as well:
+Above you can see the list of face data as well.

 This entire code for just the cube model is pretty long, especially when you try to stuff vertex colors, uv data, and more inside each model, but that’s how it works.
 You can plainly see that each face has 4 numbers.
 The first 3 are pointers[^8], or indices to the vertices of the mesh, and the fourth one is just what color the face is.
 We won’t be covering face color yet.
 When getting model data, it’s generally a good idea to have your indices and vertices in separate lists during runtime.
 The reason I stored the mesh data like this is simply because of being able to more easily import meshes before running the engine.
 Plus, the mesh data just gets split into vertices and indices whenever needed.
 But what do we do with all this data?

 Well, if you're just making a mesh loader or something similar, you can just skip these steps, but if you want a more advanced rendering engine (which can be turned into a game engine later), this step is nearly essential: we will need to project these meshes into world space.
 The reason for this is to be able to not only have multiple meshes rendering at once, but to also be able to freely move, rotate, and scale them at will.